John Golightly

 John Golightly (born 18 May 1936) is a British actor from Resolven, Wales, who has appeared in numerous television productions over a 45-year period.

 His father was a transport foreman.
 After grammar school he trained as an actor at RADA and appeared in repertory theatres across Britain.

-His television appearances include Colditz, UFO episode "Sub-Smash", Sapphire & Steel, Lovejoy, Inspector Morse, Softly, Softly and Angels.
+His television appearances include Colditz, UFO episode "Sub-Smash", Sapphire & Steel, Mitch, Lovejoy, Inspector Morse, Softly, Softly and Angels.

 Films include The Heroes of Telemark (1965), Laughter in the Dark (1969) and Nineteen Eighty-Four (1984).
 He has also appeared on Broadway.